tibs/markup-history/markup-history-paper.rst

 =============================
-A hsitory of markup languages
+A history of markup languages
 =============================

 By Tibs / Tony Ibbs, for PyConUK 2017

 .. note:: This is the "paper" that is equivalent to the slideshow.
-It may or may not remaing a separate document.
+It may or may not remainng a separate document.

 ..
 For the moment, we represent TeX and LaTeX as simple text, but I might change that in the future